Native AOT

 Publishing Avalonia Native AOT applications

-dotnet publish -r osx-x64 -c Release
+dotnet publish -r <runtime> -c Release

-dotnet publish -r osx-arm64 -c Release
+As an example, dotnet publish -r osx-arm64 -c Release would publish the app for Apple Silicon devices.

 You can then use Apple's lipo tool to combine both Intel and Apple Silicon binaries, enabling you to ship Universal binaries.